Health Workforce Data, Shortages and Designations

 While health care access and capacity is considered fragile in many areas of Vermont, our relatively low provider ratios limit our ability to compete for federal incentive programs such as the National Health Service Corps and NURSE Corps Loan Repayment Program.

-However, Vermont supports its own loan repayment programs for specific priority professions through the Area Health Education Center Network and scholarships through Vermont Student Assistance Corporation.
+However, Vermont supports its own loan repayment programs for specific priority professions through the Area Health Education Center (AHEC) Network, scholarships through Vermont Student Assistance Corporation (VSAC) and J-1 visa waivers for foreign medical graduates.
 See information on these incentives.